 Fire alarm technician training typically involves completing either an associate degree program from a community college or a course through the ESA.
 An associate degree program typically includes coursework in fire alarm systems, basic electrical wiring, fire alarm codes and national electrical codes.
 After graduation, individuals might earn the Fire Alarm Systems certification, which is administered by the National Institute for Certification in Engineering Technologies (NICET).

 The ESA also offers a training course in fire alarm systems, which covers installing and repairing systems, using hand and power tools, and reading blueprints.
 After completing the course, graduates can sit for a written certification exam, administered by the ESA, to obtain the Certified Fire Alarm Technician (CFAT) credential.
 Besides training, some states require technicians to obtain licensure.

 Salary and Job Outlook

-Fire alarm and security systems installers earned a median annual salary of $43,420 as of May 2015, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS projected that this occupational group would grow at a faster-than-average pace of 13% over the 2014-2024 decade (www.bls.gov).
+Fire alarm and security systems installers earned a mean annual salary of $48,540 as of May 2018, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS projected that this occupational group would grow at a faster-than-average pace over the 2018-2028 decade (www.bls.gov).